Diphosphorus trisulfide

 Diphosphorus trisulfide (sometimes called phosphorus trisulfide) is a phosphorus sulfide with the formula of P2S3.
 The substance is highly unstable and difficult to study.
+In contrast, the formal dimer P4S6 is well-known.

 History

 Early reports that diphosphorous trisulfide could be formed by heating red phosphorus and sulfur were shown to be incorrect by Helff in 1893.
 Its existence was again reported by Ralston and Wilkinson in 1928.
 In 1959, Pitochelli and Audrieth showed that the substance existed by X-ray diffraction but did not succeed in fully isolating it.
 In 1997, Lohr and Sundholm published a theoretical analysis of the potential structures of this molecular substance.

 In 2017, Xiao proposed that a 2D crystallisation of P2S3 was possible based on computer simulations.
 Xiao suggested that nanoribbons and nanotubes of the material may have applications in semiconductor electronics.